Emaasit/meetups/2020_05_27_Deploy_PML_Streamlit/README.md

 Abstract
 --------

-Rapidly build and deploy probabilistic machine learning Apps using open source libraries.
-Make your Apps easily accessible to end users who don't have Bayesian expertise without having to go through long product-release cycles.
+Rapidly build and deploy probabilistic machine learning Apps, using Streamlit’s open-source app framework.
+Make your Apps easily accessible to end users who don't have Bayesian expertise & without having to go through long product-release cycles.
+As a case study, we shall use PyMC3 to build a probabilistic model that estimates the reproduction metric of COVID-19.
+Then we shall quickly build an App using
+Streamlit.
+All in pure Python.

 Pre-requisites:
 ---------------